Zanthoxylum nitidum

-Zanthoxylum nitidum, commonly known as shiny-leaf prickly-ash, tez-mui (in Assamese) or liang mian zhen (in China), is a species of flowering plant in the family Rutaceae.
+Zanthoxylum nitidum, commonly known as shiny-leaf prickly-ash, is a species of flowering plant in the family Rutaceae.
 It is a woody climber with prickles on the branchlets, thick, cone-shaped spines on the trunk and older branches, pinnate leaves with five to nine leaflets, and panicles or racemes of white to pale yellow, male or female flowers in leaf axils and on the ends of branchlets.

 Description

 Zanthoxylum nitidum is a woody climber with curved prickles on the branchlets and thick, cone-shaped spines on the trunk and older branches.
 The leaves are pinnate, 100–340 mm long with five to nine egg-shaped to elliptical leaflets.
 The leaflets are 45–100 mm long and 20–50 mm wide, the side leaflets sessile or on a petiolule up to 3 mm long and the end leaflet on a petiolule 7–40 mm long.
 The flowers are arranged in leaf axils or on the ends of branchlets in panicles or racemes up to 80 mm long, each flower on a pedicel 1–1.5 mm long.
 The four sepals are 0.5–0.8 mm long and the four petals white or pale yellow, and 2–3 mm long.
 The flowers are either functionally male or female, the male flowers with four stamens about 3.5 mm long and four sterile, finger-like carpels.
 The female flowers lack stamens and have four carpels 1.5–2 mm long.
 Flowering occurs from September to October and the fruit is a more or less spherical, red or brown follicle 5–7 mm long.